UCSD-SEELab/iotsim-validation/rpi-mesh-setup/README.md

 ## Use Mosquitto with fixed interface

+This is required only on Pi's running a broker, namely RPi 3B+'s in the network.

 To use `bind_interface` in `mosquitto.conf`, you need to download the newest version of mosquitto from their [official download page](https://mosquitto.org/download/).
 Untar the file and `cd` into it, run the following commands:

 ```shell